nmshd/documentation/_docs_integrate/request-and-response-introduction.md

       "query": {
         "@type": "IdentityAttributeQuery",
         "valueType": "StreetAddress",
-        "tags": ["<tag of street address for which the registration was made>"], "validFrom": "<start of IdentityAttribute's validity>",
+        "tags": ["<tag of street address for which the registration was made>"] }
-        "validTo": "<end of IdentityAttribute's validity>"
-      }
     },
     {